odoo/documentation/content/applications/marketing/events/create_events.rst

      pop-up window appears, displaying various pre-configured language translation options available in the database.

-- :guilabel:`Date`: when the event is scheduled to take place.
+- :guilabel:`Date`: when the event is scheduled to take place (expressed in your local timezone).
   This field is auto-populated, but modifiable, and is **required**.
-- :guilabel:`Timezone`: the corresponding timezone related to the event.
+- :guilabel:`Display Timezone`: the timezone in which the event dates/times will be displayed on the website.
 This field is auto-populated, but modifiable, and is **required**.
 - :guilabel:`Language`: designate a specific language for all event communications to be translated into, if necessary.
 This field is blank, by default, so if event-related communications are being sent to recipients who speak a different language, be sure to configure this field properly.